Davescryptnance/Product/README.md

 ## Chalanges i faced:
 * Debugging :
-After coding for some hours to perfect a program, it will turn out to be error. eg: The 'Create Product' button on the web form isnt clickable, the grammer on the error messages isn't right and the software has other errors that are causing hitches in the user experience.
-As a a newbie some bugs are easy to debug, but  a lot aren't which can lead to endless frustration for new programmers.
+After coding for some hours to perfect a program, it will turn out to be error. eg: The 'Create Product' button on the web form isn't clickable, the grammer on the error messages isn't right and the software has other errors that are causing hitches in the user experience.
+As a newbie some bugs are easy to debug, but a lot aren't which can lead to endless frustration for new programmers.

 ## How to Install and Run the Project: